 The Residence Council is the student governing board.
 Every resident on campus is an automatic member of the council, and all are encouraged to participate.
 ResCouncil allows every resident to use their voice and ideas to make sure the residence hall community is supporting the University’s mission of goodness, discipline and knowledge.

-Residence Council will hold elections for the Executive Council positions (President, Executive Vice President, Vice President of Public Relations, and Vice President of Finance) during the fall semester.
+Residence Council will hold elections for the Executive Council positions (President, Executive Vice President, Vice President of Public Relations, and Vice President of Finance) during the spring semester.
 The Executive Council serves a one year term, with no term limits.

 The University of St. Thomas Residence Life Judicial Board serves to maintain an environment for learning and personal growth.
 Composed of peers, the Judicial Board upholds the policies of the residence halls and provides a just and fair judicial process for all residents.
 Every resident documented in an incident report is given the opportunity to let their voice be heard during the judicial process.

 What must I do if I am summoned to a judicial hearing?

 - First, do not panic!
 The judicial process is educational and is an opportunity to explain to your peers why you may have been involved in a policy violation.

 - Pay attention to all dates and locations of hearings.

 - Bring your UST student handbook to the hearing.

 - Show up!
 This is an important opportunity to tell us what happened and allow your voice to be heard as we uphold the Basilian Fathers’ values of goodness, discipline and knowledge.